-Key Takeaways from the Article
+Key Takeaways from the Article about Healthcare Design Thinking

-- “Each Year approximately 2.6 Million people miss or put off medical appointments due to transportation issues, leading to annual costs for health care providers in the billions of dollars.”
+- “Each year approximately 2.6 million people miss or put off medical appointments due to transportation issues, leading to annual costs for health care providers in the billions of dollars.”

 - “One of the most promising approaches for understanding patients’ experiences has been design thinking, a creative, human-centered problem-solving approach that leverages empathy, collective idea generation, rapid prototyping, and continuous testing to tackle complex challenges.
 Unlike traditional approaches to problem solving, design thinkers take great efforts to understand patients and their experiences before coming up with solutions.”